 Remember you will need more ground clearance when putting on the spare tire than when removing the flat tire.

-Normal cab models-To raise the vehicle, insert the jack handle into the jack (it is a loose fit) and turn it clockwise.
-As the jack touches the vehicle and begins to lift, double-check that it is properly positioned.
-Xtra-cab models-To raise the vehicle, insert the jack handle extension into the jack (it is a loose fit) and turn it clockwise with the handle, making sure the handle remains firmly fitted onto the jack handle extension.
+To raise the vehicle, insert the jack handle into the jack (it is a loose fit) and turn it clockwise.
 As the jack touches the vehicle and begins to lift, double-check that it is properly positioned.